-The New World Symphony has gained an international reputation for the quality and style of its multifaceted performances.
-Under the artistic direction of Michael Tilson Thomas, the New World Symphony regularly performs to sold-out halls.
-The New World Symphony fellowship program consists of an in-depth course of performance and instructional activities designed to expand the musical and professional horizons of NWS Fellows.
-The New World Symphony’s 2017-18 academic season will begin in early September 2017 and extend until early May 2018.
+Since its founding in 1987 by co-founder and Artistic Director Laureate Michael Tilson Thomas, the New World Symphony, America’s Orchestral Academy, has gained an international reputation for the quality and style of its multifaceted performances.
+NWS regularly performs to sold-out halls and its fellowship program consists of an in-depth course of performance and instructional activities designed to expand the musical and professional horizons of NWS Fellows.
+NWS is an accredited institutional member of the National Association of Schools of Music.

 Performance and Musicianship